jdreaver/rust-os/README.md

 - VirtIO improvements:
   - Proper request queue/response.
 Shell should be able to enqueue a request and poll for a response.
-    - Each device can have a request queue, and a method that can be called synchronously to check on a request
+    - Each device can have a request queue that stores a callback function to be called with the response
-    - When a request is enqueued, we add the descriptor and avail ring entry.
+    - When a request is enqueued, we add the descriptor and avail ring entry, and record the descriptor entry so we know which descriptor to watch.
+    - The interrupt with go through new used ring entries, and will call a callback function if one exists for that descriptor.
   - Allocate buffers on the fly instead of using static buffers, or have client provide buffer
     - Reuse them if we are reusing a descriptor, or free them.
   - Allocation and pointers: avoid manually calling `memory` alloc functions and passing around pointers